-In season four, Tywin Lannister tells his grandson, Tommen, "A wise king knows what he knows and what he doesn’t."
+Game of Thrones fans may recall season four, when Tywin Lannister tells his grandson, Tommen, "A wise king knows what he knows and what he doesn't."

 "Not small enough," Ceresi replies.
 Spoiler ahead!
 Being a know-it-all gets her killed in the final season.

-On the flipside, Samwell Tarly knows that he is not a great fighter like Jon Snow but his strength is his brain and his quest for knowledge -- if not for him Westeros likely would have been taken over by the Night King.
+On the flipside, Samwell Tarly knows that he is not a great fighter like Jon Snow, played by actor Kit Harington, but his strength is his brain and his quest for knowledge -- if not for him Westeros likely would have been taken over by the Night King.
 Because he knew his strengths and weaknesses, everything works out quite well for Sam in the end.